m-x-k/behave-html-convertor/README.md

 # Behave custom HTML report

-Using the behave json report format this script outputs a custom html report.
+Using the behave json report format this script outputs a custom html report with useful stats on each feature, scenario and step.

 ## Requirements